rbisnath-3pg/nu3PBnB/documentation/README.md

 - All documents are maintained in Markdown format for easy version control
 - Update documents when making significant changes to the system
 - Review and update documentation during each release cycle
-- **All documentation updated to reflect June 2025 feature additions**
+- **All documentation updated to reflect January 2025 feature additions and React 19 upgrade**

 ## 🔗 Related Resources